AnthonySorise/The-Cube-Tube/README.md

 ## About TheCubeTube
 TheCubeTube is a content management application aimed to provide an optimal viewing experience for YouTube users.

-TheCubeTube provides a way for the viewer to keep track of his or her channel subscription anonymously.
+The application provides a way for the viewer to keep track of his or her channel subscription anonymously.
 Using a uniquely generated link, the viwer can keep track of YouTube channel content without using an account requiring an ID and a passowrd.
 The channel subscription can also be organized using custom categories created by the user.

 ----
 ## Purpose